tdiprima/ML-Python-Projects/docs/U-Net/INPUT_SIZE.md

 The **`forward`** method of the `UNet` model includes a print statement that will display the size of the input tensor `x`.
 The **`size()`** method returns a tuple of integers representing the dimensions of the tensor.

+### Model Summary

+Now when you go to do your summary, everything is beautiful.

 ```python
 from torchinfo import summary